Donald Trump — like it or not — is officially our President. He was sworn in today, Jan. 20, 2017, during a historical inauguration ceremony.

 On January 20, 2009, President Obama’s inauguration was the largest inauguration attendance in U.S. history.
 It was also the largest attendance of any event in Washington DC’s history.
 He was the first African-American to hold the office of President of the United States, and the first Hawaiian-born citizen.

-Presidents have been sworn into office 69 times, but this is the 57th presidential inauguration.
-President Obama will be sworn in privately on January 20th, the constitutionally-mandated date for presidential inauguration.
-Because this falls on a Sunday, the public ceremony will be held on Monday, January 21.
+He was sworn in privately on Jan.
+20th, the constitutionally-mandated date for presidential inauguration.
+Because it fell on a Sunday, the public ceremony was held on Monday, Jan.
+21.

 And you'll see personalized content just for you whenever you click the My Feed .